 In order to write scalable, flexible, maintainable, and reusable code:

-- Single-responsibility problem (SRP)
+- Single-responsibility principle (SRP)

 - Open-closed principle (OCP)